-- However, their distribution around the continent is distinct: Emperor penguins live in the South while King penguins are found in the sub-Antarctic.
+Emperor penguin species is sometimes confused with the King penguin species because of their slight resemblance in terms of physical appearance.
+However, their distribution around the continent is distinct: Emperor penguins live in the South while King penguins are found in the sub-Antarctic.

-Erect-Crested Penguin (Eudyptes Sclateri)
+Erect-crested Penguin (Eudyptes Sclateri)

 Erect-crested penguins are considered to be one of the largest species of crested penguins.
 And like other crested penguins, members of this species bear the distinguishing feature of a yellow feather stripe above their eyes that extends from their bills.